On the Existence of Balancing Allocations and Factor Point Processes: The Existence of Factor Point Processes

-We will deduce Theorem~\ref{thm:factorPP} from the above theorem.
+The existence of complete lacunary sections in the context of free quasi measure preserving actions goes back to Forrest~\cite{Fo74}.

-\begin{proof}[Proof of Theorem~\ref{thm:factorPP}] For simplicity of notations, we prove Theorem~\ref{thm:factorPP} for factors of $\Phi$ only.
-The proof for factors of $(\Phi,\Psi)$ is identical.
+We will deduce Theorem~\ref{thm:factorPP} quickly from the above theorem. {A direct proof will also be given in Subsection~\ref{subsec:directproof}, which is a simplification of the proof of~\cite{Fo74}.}

-Let $H$ be the group of translation-symmetries of $\Phi$ and $V$ be the subspace of invariant directions.
+\begin{proof}[Proof of Theorem~\ref{thm:factorPP}] Let $H$ be the group of translation-symmetries of $(\Phi,\Psi)$ and $V$ be the subspace of invariant directions.
 Observe that if $V\neq\{0\}$ with positive probability, then there exists no nonempty factor point process (otherwise, the point process should also have invariant directions, which is impossible).
 This proves the \textit{if} side of the claim.